sanderhurlen/github-scrum-master/README.md

 # Github SCRUM master
-Become a SCRUM master with GitHub with these handy extensions
+Google Chrome ext to become a SCRUM master on GitHub with these handy features

 ## Current features
 - Sums up all story points for a current sprint, and insert the number next to the board count (in Project view)